Elk Valley Brewing in Oklahoma City

 Whiskey Barrel Mole Nemesis Our classic Nemesis brewed with warm ancho chiles and cacao nibs, aged in charred oak whiskey barrels with cacao nibs and cinnamon.
 Uniquely sweet, savory and delicious.
 9.3% ABV / 50 IBU

 Schank!
 Berliner Weisse.
 Sour and tart with a crisp maltiness.
 3.5% ABV / 5 IBU

 Sunset Saison Farmhouse Style Saison.
 Perfect for watching the sun set while you're camping by the lake.
 7% ABV / 35 IBU

 Cucumber Saison Crisp cucumbers give this beer a remarkably clean and fresh finish.
 3.5% ABV 10 IBU

 Le Ferme A light and refreshing farmhouse ale, bottle conditioned with Brettanomyces; fruity with just a touch of funky.
 6.2% ABV / 23 IBU

 WHERE CAN I FIND YOUR BEER?

 I'm glad you asked!
-Most of our core brews can be found on tap or in cans across Oklahoma and in NE Arkansas.
-The seasonal and specialty brews are sometimes very limited release.
-The best way to find out what's on tap and what's on shelves, is to follow us on social media.
+Most of our core brews can be found on tap or in cans across Oklahoma and NE Arkansas.
+The specialty beers are sometimes released in extremely limited quantities and/or brewery only releases.
+The best way to find out what's on shelves, is to follow us on social media.